 Family Name: Burseraceae

 Common Name: Indian Frankincense

 Part used: Resin

 Boswellic acid is a gum resin extract of Boswellia species and is used traditionally in folk medicine for centuries to treat different types of chronic inflammatory diseases and also cancer.
 This acid possesses biological activities and is responsible for the pharmacological actions.
 Boswellia has been used long in Ayurvedic medicines also.
 Boswellic acid is used for the treatment of asthma and many inflammatory conditions.
 In Africa, the bark of Boswellia is used to treat fever, rheumatism and gastrointestinal issues.
 The incense made out of Boswellia will reduce depression in human beings.
 Boswellia is useful in treating osteoarthritis, rheumatoid arthritis, inflammatory bowel diseases also.
 It is an effective painkiller and prevents loss of cartilages.
 It is not advisable to take Boswellia when medicines like ibuprofen and similar medicines are taken.
-It may interact and decrease the effects anti-inflammatory.
-Bsowellia can be emmenagogue and abortificient and it can stimulate menstruation and induce miscarriage by increasing blood flow in the uterus.
-Pregnant women are not supposed to take this herb.
+It may interact and decrease anti-inflammatory effects.
+Boswellia can be emmenagogue and abortifacient and it can stimulate menstruation and induce miscarriage by increasing blood flow in the uterus.
+Pregnant women are not supposed to take this herb

 Boswellia is medium sized flowering plant which includes both trees and shrubs.
 It is native to tropical regions of Africa and Asia.
 The more diversity of species is commonly seen in Africa and India.
 Somalia produces the best resins.